 - Take note of your other sensory perceptions during dreams and how you can express them using your existing knowledge.

-After pondering these ideas, you will hopefully be able to gather ideas for drawings, paintings, or digital designs beyond your wildest dreams!
+After pondering these ideas, you will hopefully be able to gather ideas for drawings, paintings, or digital designs beyond your and your customers’ wildest dreams!